purduehackers/time/README.md

 spark: 246, 133, (dynamic value)
 ```

-If you want to change the static colors, you can do so by initializing a Lightning Time object like so:
+If you want to change the static colors, you can do so by initializing a Lightning Time object like this:

 ```javascript
 const lt = new LightningTime({